Private, In-Home Tutoring in Vineland, New Jersey

-SchoolTutoring Academy’s tutoring programs for Vineland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Vineland, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Vineland Public Schools develop curriculum based on the New Jersey Core Curriculum Content Standards.
 These standards outline what students should be able to learn and perform at every grade level from pre-school to the 12th grade.
 These standards are in place across the state to ensure that all students are on pace to learn the same things no matter where they go to school or who their teachers are.

 We currently cover the following Vineland-area school district: Vineland Public Schools.

 Educating Our Parents: Understanding the Vineland District Curriculum

 At the elementary school level, students must meet standards in the core areas of math, science, social studies and language arts, but they must also demonstrate proficiency in technology, health, art and music.
 Once students reach middle school they are additionally required to meet standards in world languages and family and consumer sciences.
 At the high school level, students must demonstrate proficiency in the areas of math, science, social studies, English, technology, fine arts, music, and world languages.

 In health classes in grades K-5, students learn about the basic building blocks of leading a healthy life.
 Students learn to identify hazards in their environment, when to wash their hands and how to obey safety rules on the playground.
 In middle school, students learn about the physical and emotional changes that take place during puberty and learn about the human reproductive system.
 Students also learn about emotions, the dangers of drug abuse and how to administer first aid.